 So which components should appear in your Reserve Study?
-It all boils down to the fourpart test defined in National Reserve Study Standards:
+It all boils down to the three-part test defined in 2023 updated national Reserve Study Standards:

-All your Reserve Components are determined by this four-part test.
+All your Reserve Components are determined by this three-part test.
 Your Reserve Study professional uses this test to select your components.
 All appropriate components should ideally appear in your Reserve Study.
 If not, they should be added.
-Expenditures not appearing in your Reserve Study, but meeting this four-part test are Reserve expenses.
+Expenditures not appearing in your Reserve Study, but meeting this three-part test are Reserve expenses.
 Spend Reserves on those projects, then update your Reserve Study for the next year to add those components and adjust the Funding Plan.

-The Component List helps you see what's deteriorating and takes advantage of years (or decades) to prepare for those upcoming expenditures.
+The Component List helps you see what's deteriorating and gives you the opportunity to take years (or decades) to prepare financially for those upcoming expenditures.
 The Component List is an important disclosure, reassuring homeowners that the board has a plan to maintain their property values by providing for the ongoing deterioration of key common area assets.

-How does one apply the NRSS four-part test in actual practice?
-Look around your association for potential expenditures that are a common area maintenance responsibility, with a defined Useful Life, a predictable Remaining Useful Life, and above a minimum threshold cost of significance (for the typical association, this threshold is board member or manager's signature authority, or often (but not always) in the range of .5% to 1% of the association's total annual budget).
+Look around your association for potential projects that are a common area maintenance responsibility, that can be reasonably anticipated, and that are a significant cost (typically above board or manager's signature authority, or often (but not always) above .5% to 1% of the association's total annual budget).
 Your Component List will likely look something like this:

-Reserve Co mpo nent List
+Reserve Co

-Description UL RUL Cost
+Description UL RUL Cos

-Pooi Furniture - Replace 5 0 \$4,600
+Pooi Furniture - Replace 5 U \$4,60

-Pool - Resurface 10 5 \$10,000
+Pool - Resurface 10 5 \$10,00

-Roof - Replace 20 18 \$80,000
+Roof - Replace 20 18 \$80,00

-Asphalt - Seal 5 2 \$5,000
+Asphalt - Seal 5 2 \$5,00

-Asphalt - Resurface 20 2 \$25,000
+Asphalt - Resurface 20 2 \$25,00

-Building - Repaint 10 1 \$50,000
+Building - Repaint 10 1 \$50,00

-Elevator - Modernize 20 5 \$80,000
+Elevator - Modernize 20 5 \$80,00

-Hallways - Refurbish 8 6 \$24,000
+Hallways - Refurbish 8 6 \$24,00